Bloomingfoods Brand/Product Boycott Policy

 Heavy metal contamination in dark chocolate and cocoa products is an ongoing issue that continues to make headlines as more research is done to understand the extent of the contamination and the potential risk this beloved food item might pose to our health.

 In August, George Washington University (GWU) released the results of a comprehensive eight-year study looking at levels of contamination in 72 dark chocolate and cocoa products.
 Researchers found varying levels of lead and cadmium in most of them.
 While all products met the FDA guidelines for allowable levels, 50% of the products tested had at least one metal present at levels prohibited by California’s Prop 65 regulations.
-As a result, researchers recommend adults limit dark chocolate to 1-2 ounces per day and that parents limit dark chocolate even further for children and during pregnancy.
+As a result, researchers recommend that adults limit dark chocolate to 1-2 ounces per day and that parents limit dark chocolate even further for children and during pregnancy.

 The following is a list of FAQs from chocolate brands: